circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 - All CircleCI pre-built images are available for browsing on [Docker Hub](https://hub.docker.com/search?q=circleci&type=image).

-_**Note:** CircleCI occasionally makes scheduled changes to images to fix bugs or otherwise improve functionality, and these changes can sometimes cause affect how images work in CircleCI jobs.
+_**Note:** CircleCI occasionally makes scheduled changes to images to fix bugs or otherwise improve functionality, and these changes can sometimes affect how images work in CircleCI jobs.
 Please follow the [**convenience-images** tag on Discuss](https://discuss.circleci.com/tags/convenience-images) to be notified in advance of scheduled maintenance._